Should You Use a Reverse Mortgage for Real Estate Investing?

 There Are Many Ways to Pull Equity Out of Your Property

-WARNING: Reverse mortgages, lines of credit, and other financing can be complex.
+Please remember, reverse mortgages, lines of credit, and other financing can be complex.
 Decisions like these, usually life changing MAJOR decisions should never be made based on reading one blog post on the internet.
 PLEASE consult with your financial advisor, lender, attorney, and other trusted members of your network to make sure your decisions really meet your financial and life goals!
 You can also talk to a reverse mortgage counselor.
 HUD-approved housing counselors can be found at HUD’s counselor search page or calling HUD’s housing counselor referral line (1-800-569-4287).

 Don't forget to check out our free rental property calculator.
 This will be a valuable tool in your arsenal as you analyze your existing or potential rental properties.
 Benefits: Thank you for your ongoing support and happy investing! – – – –